-Starting with the 8.5.000.38 release of Genesys Web Engagement, Genesys is deprecating the Native Chat and Callback Widgets-and the associated APIs (the Common Component Library)-in preparation for discontinuing them in the Genesys Engagement Manager 9.0 release.
+Starting with the 8.5.000.38 release of Genesys Web Engagement, Genesys is deprecating the Native Chat and Callback Widgets-and the associated APIs (the Common Component Library)-in preparation for discontinuing them.

 This functionality is now available through a single set of consumer-facing digital channel APIs that are part of Genesys Mobile Services (GMS), and through Genesys Widgets, a set of productized widgets that are optimized for use with desktop and mobile web clients, and which are based on the GMS APIs.